C9 H13 N2 O2Br

 Pyridostigmine is in Phase 2 development as an HIV treatment.

-(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group HIV TB HCV Pipeline Report 2018,2 and Current Neuropharmacology article3)
+(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group Pipeline Report 2020,2 and Current Neuropharmacology article3)

 What is pyridostigmine?

-Pyridostigmine (brand name: Mestinon) is a drug that has been approved by the(FDA) to treat a condition called myasthenia gravis and to reverse the effects of muscle relaxants.4,5 It is also being studied as an to treat HIV .2
+Pyridostigmine is a drug that has been approved by the(FDA) to treat a condition called myasthenia gravis and to reverse the effects of muscle relaxants.4,5 In addition, pyridostigmine has been used in the military as a pretreatment for exposure to the chemical nerve agent Soman.6 It is also being studied as an to treat HIV 2

 As an investigational HIV drug, pyridostigmine belongs to a group of drugs called.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.